Release Date: October 20, 2015

 Illuminae is completely different from any other book I have ever read.
 It is told through transcripts of recordings, interviews, instant messaging, emails, and so forth.
 It even has really neat pictures!
 I found myself flying through 600 pages like there was no tomorrow.
 It’s rare when a huge book feels incredibly short.

-The characters and the whole atmosphere of the book was incredible.
+The characters and the whole atmosphere of the book were incredible.

 Kady is a fun and unique character.
 She is sarcastic, smart, witty, blunt, flawed, strong, and loving.
 She was easy to love as a character and I loved watching her show off as a genius computer hacker.
 Her relationship with Ezra is shaky in the beginning, but can you blame it?
 She broke up with him just before the invasion happened.
 She never imagined that her planet was going to be invaded and then having to flee for her life.